gristlabs/grist-static/README.md

 ```html
 <button data-grist-csv-open="transactions.csv">View CSV</button>
 ```
-The CSV could be a file, or something your site generates for a user dynamically.
+The CSV could be a file, or a URL of CSV data that your site generates for a user dynamically.

 If you are working with links rather than buttons, the same approach works: